How to enable cookies in a Firefox browser on your PC or Mac computer

 - Marissa Perino/Business Insider

-4. Click on the “Privacy & Security” tab on the left hand side.
+4. Click on the “Privacy & Security” tab on the left side.

 5. You should immediately see the “Browser Privacy” section and “Enhanced Tracking Protection” subsection at the top of the page.
 Make sure “Standard” is selected, as this setting allows all cookies with the exception of trackers.